Adoption and Safe Families Act: Impact

 As a result, some states have relied upon the three exceptions in the law more as part of stressing reunification, while other states have stressed adoption.

 Twelve years after the Implementation of ASFA, the Urban Institute's Center for Social Policy did a study reviewing the effectiveness of AFSA.
 In the study conclusion, The Urban Institute declared that AFSA had increased the number of children leaving foster care, but that AFSA had failed to properly support blood relatives.
 Multiple other studies show that ASFA increased foster care exits, including Chapin Hill's study showing a significant increase in adoption rates.
 Other researchers have shown that not only did adoptions increase, but that permanency placements happened at a statistically significantly faster rate.

 The number of youth adopted from care has steadily risen since ASFA's passage: up from roughly 38,000 in 1998 to over 66,000 in 2019, according to federal data.

 In a research study of California child welfare cases, researchers show an increase in the rate of reunification and a decline in foster care re-entry (e.g., recidivism) rate in the post-ASFA era.

 In a report published in 2018 by the "Memphis Law Review", Texas Tech University law professor DeLeith Gossett said “The act's financial incentives have disrupted families permanently by the speedy termination of parental rights, without the accompanying move from foster care to adoptive homes" and said "The programs that the Adoption and Safe Families Act govern thwart its very purpose as children continue to languish in foster care waiting for permanent adoptive homes, often until they age out of the system into negative life outcomes."
 “ASFA was blamed for leaving a lot of children as orphans and that certainly wasn't the intention of ASFA," she said.
 "There has been concern we moved to permanency but didn't pay attention to the parent's needs."

+Former Georgia Senator Nancy Schaefer was a vocal critic of the corruption that the Adoption and Safe Families Act incentivized in many child protection organizations.
+She argued that the thousands of dollars in adoption bonuses for every child adopted out rewarded such organizations with seizing children from and thwarting reunification efforts with the children's parents.